Mike-Dirksen/NFL-Prediction-Project/README.md

 # NFL-Prediction-Project
 Research project using data analysis through pandas to analyze NFL player and team data

-Topic Overveiw
+Topic Overview

 The topic of this coding project will to create some sort of a predictive model for NFL match outcomes and individual player data.
 I am personally interested in NFL topics, and I see this as a branch of my passions and interests to create something with a use.
 I will use Pandas and other Python Libraries in order to make rolling trackers, and a suggestive model to project out future performance.
 I see this project as having applications past developing my skills with possible usages in my personal Fantasy Football and Sports Betting endeavors.

-Data Aquisition
+Data Acquisition

 I will be sourcing data from a multitude of websites depending on the specific metrics.
 Example sites I will attempt to scrape are: 'Pro Football Reference', 'ESPN', 'The Football Database', 'Kaggle', and for old betting data I will use 'Sports Betting History'.
 This data can be scraped off of the site using Requests + BeautifulSoup, and pandas.read_html for well structured sites.
-Additionally Kaggle has readily avalible .csv data to download.
-I may also decide to dabble in R to aquire live player data.
+Additionally Kaggle has readily available .csv data to download.
+I may also decide to dabble in R to acquire live player data.

 Research Questions